f217407642/bookish-engine/README.md

 # bookish-engine
-Worked on a python based computer science project to build an object-oriented program!
+I worked on a python based object-oriented program python for a computer science course.
+Shout out to my partner ;)